• Skip to primary navigation

 The approach uses backbones with shared weights to extract features from both left and right images.
 Interestingly, the authors adopt the Spatial Pyramid Pooling block from semantic segmentation nets to combine features from different scales.

-Next, the authors concatenate features from the left image with features from the right image shifted horizontally by disp pixels.
-They use disp in range [0, max disparity] and combine the result into a 4D volume.
+Next, the authors concatenate features from the left image with features from the right image shifted horizontally by pixels.
+They use

-As the next step, 3D convolution encoder-decoder architecture improves and refines the cost volume.
-The final layer is a 3D convolution that produces a feature map with H \times W \times (max disparity + 1) size.
+As the next step, 3D convolution encoder-decoder architecture improves and reduces cost volume.
+The final layer is a 3D convolution that produces a feature map with size.

-Finally, the authors apply soft argmin function to predict the disparity.
-Every channel of the output H \times W \times (max disparity + 1) feature map represents different disparity.
-The authors normalize the probability volume across the disparity dimension with the softmax operation, \sigma(\cdot).
-They combine the disparities, d, with the weights corresponding to their probabilities.
-The formula below represents this operation:
+Finally, the authors apply the soft argmin function to predict the disparity.
+Every channel of the output feature map represents a different disparity.
+The authors normalize the probability volume across the disparity dimension with the softmax operation,

-There are stereo matching methods that use a correlation layer (MADNet, DispNetC), but they lose the battle for the quality to 3D convolution-based methods.
+There are stereo-matching methods that use a correlation layer (MADNet, DispNetC), but they lose the battle for the quality to 3D convolution-based methods.

 One of the recent approaches trying to achieve state-of-the-art results while being significantly faster than other methods is AANet.